-- 1. What are the most significant student learning and development outcomes of the program? - 2.
-What difference does the program make for students who engage with it? - 3.
-What is the demonstrated impact of the program on student learning, development, and success? - 4.
+- 1. What are the most significant student learning and development outcomes of VMPS? - 2.
+What difference does VMPS make for students who engage with it? - 3.
+What is the demonstrated impact of VMPS on student learning, development, and success? - 4.
 How has collaboration in program development and delivery affected its impact or outcomes? - 5.
 What changes or adjustments have been made as a result of assessment activities?

-Part 3.
-ORGANIZATION AND LEADERSHIP
+Part 3: ORGANIZATION AND LEADERSHIP